Link to Blackboard Learn login page

 Blackboard will be used to distribute assignments and collect your responses.
 Grades will only be available there.

-The final grade in the class will be based on assignments, a midterm exam, and a final paper.
+The final grade in the class will be based on assignments, a midterm exam, and a comprehensive final exam.
+In-class quizzes may be given without advance notice.

-The determination of final scores will be approximately 20% for projects, 40% for the term paper, and 40% for the final paper.
+The determination of final scores will be approximately 30% for homeworks and projects, 30% for the midterm, and 40% for the final exam.

 The following shows an approximate week-by-week list of topics and readings (readings will be fleshed out as the semester advances).
 The actual presentation of some of these topics may change, subject to availability of guest lecturers and additional resources.